Last Updated on April 19, 2025

 In today’s world, digital clutter can be just as overwhelming as physical clutter.
 We’re constantly bombarded by notifications, emails, and the urge to check social media.
 Digital minimalism involves paring down your digital life to focus on what truly matters.

-• Limit Screen Time: Be mindful of how much time you spend online.
+- Limit Screen Time: Be mindful of the amount of time you spend online.
 Set boundaries for screen time, especially on social media, which can become a significant source of distraction.

 By adopting digital minimalism, you can reduce distractions and focus on a minimalist lifestyle.